 - Slice it and serve it along with other tropical fruits.

-Summary Mango is delicious and can be enjoyed in many ways.
-However, it contains more sugar than many other fruits.
-Enjoy mango in moderation.
+Mango is delicious, and you can enjoy it in many ways.
+However, it contains more sugar than some other fruits, so consider enjoying mango in moderation.

-Best of all, it’s tasty and easy to add to your diet as part of smoothies and other dishes.
+Best of all, it’s tasty and easy to add to your diet as part of smoothies and many other dishes.